Kyubyong/quasi-rnn/README.md

 ## Evaluation & Results

-Unfortunately, we failed to reproduce the results of the Paper.
-(Please help!)
-Our best model obtained Bleu Score of 10.8.
-The details are available in `results.txt`.
+Our best model obtained Bleu Score of 15.145749415.
+The details are available in `model.ckpt-50604`.